 There are different age groups here and one major problem of mental health is a negative body image.
 Teenagers are also affected because of this as their role-models are celebrities and singers, so they undergo certain skin surgeries to look good.

 Social Media Influences people a lot today.
 An inferiority complex leads to depression and anxiety which are major mental disorders.
 This affects their image cycle, affects confidence and then goals.
 People tend to lose interest in attaining their goals then.
+Some people find that they can break this cycle with help from medical marijuana – in norcanna sacramento, people are able to obtain this, and whilst it is trickier in Pune it is still a potential option.

 While consulting, they often don’t reveal whether they are facing any such disorder.
 But when we foresee that the negative body image and inferiority complex is making them depressed and stressed or make them stammer, we push them to respect their body.